 The best humidifiers have built-in hygrostats or humidistats that measure the amount of moisture in the air.
-This way you can dial in the exact humidity level you want in the rooms instead of guessing the unit’s humidity output.
+This helps you get exactly the humidity level you want in your room instead of guessing at the unit’s output.

 Help & Support

 All of the humidifiers we reviewed come with at least a one-year warranty.
-The best manufactures will back their products for even longer.
-Look for companies that offer a toll-free number so that you can reach a live agent for assistance.
+The best manufacturers will back their products for even longer.
+Look for companies that offer a toll-free number or a live-chat support option so that you can reach a customer support agent for assistance.

 Inexpensive and versatile humidifiers provide a multitude of benefits.
 If you are sick, you will appreciate the comfort that moist air brings to your lungs.
 If you are healthy, this same moist air can help you ward off colds and flu, improve skin tone, protect your fine wood furnishings and keep allergies at bay.